 Within each of these models, another important distinction should be mentioned: that between remedies intended to benefit the individual victim and remedies of a systemic nature intended to prevent future violations of the rights of others by the same state.
-A remedial approach could focus narrowly on the needs of the particular individual who suffered a violation of a right in the past, without attempting to specify the more general implications of the responsible state; or it could expressly take on the task of overseeing broader reform as a continuation of the adjudication of the case.
+A remedial approach could focus narrowly on the needs of the particular individual who suffered a violation of a right in the past, without attempting to specify the more general implications of the tribunal's conclusions for the laws, institutions, and practices of the responsible state; or it could expressly take on the task of overseeing broader reform as a continuation of the adjudication of the case.
 Both options are included within each model.